nhsx/open-source-policy/open-source-policy.md

 * **Coded In The Open**

-* **Open Source** where training needs, technical or procurement requirements prevent Coding In The Open from the start.
+* **Open Source** where training needs, technical or procurement requirements prevent Coding In The Open from the start

 * **Closed** when it’s impossible to separate code from disclosive or secure information about patients, staff, systems, or infrastructure, or when required by policy, business, or statistical demands